-Under the Principles, when two parties owe each other an obligation, arising out of a contract or any cause of action, each party may set-off its own obligation against the obligation of the other party.
-By mutual deduction, both obligations are discharged up to the amount of the lesser.
-Set-off avoids the obligations for each party to be performed separately.
+Under the Principles, when two parties owe each other an obligation arising from a contract or any cause of action, each party may set-off its own obligation against the obligation of the other party.
+By mutual deduction, both obligations are discharged up to the amount of the lesser (see Article 8.5).
+Set-off avoids the need for each party to perform its obligation separately.

 Under the Principles the obligor from which payment is asked, and which sets off its own obligation is called "the first party".
 The obligee which first asks for the payment of its obligor, and against which the set-off is raised is called "the other party".

-1. A, a ship carrier, had carried goods belonging b B. from Marseille to Genoa.
-A asks B: 5000 euros as payment for the transport.
-B, who had previously become an obligee of A for un amount of 5000 euros, arising out of an indemnity for damage to other goods transported, may set-off its own obligation to pay 5000 euros against the obligation of A to pay him the amount of 5000 euros.
-Neither A nor B remains the other's obligor.
+1. A, a ship carrier, had carried goods belonging to B from Marseilles to Athens.
+A asks B for EUR 5,000 as payment for the transport.
+B, which had previously become an obligee of A for an amount of EUR 5,000 arising out of an indemnity for damage to other goods transported, may set-off its own obligation to pay EUR 5,000 against the obligation of A to pay it the amount of EUR 5,000.
+If it does so, neither A nor B remains the other's obligor.

-2. A sells a piece of land to B for the price of 25000 euros.
-Later, B who is a contractor, builds a house for A. The price of the construction is 15000 euros.
-When B asks for the payment of his work, A may set-off the price of the piece of land, still unpaid by B, against the price of the construction.
-The obligation of A to pay 15000 euros is totally discharged, but B remains obligor to A for 10000 euros.
+2. A sells a piece of land to B for the price of AUS\$ 25,000.
+Later, B which is a contractor, builds a house for A. The price of the construction is AUS\$ 50,000.
+When A asks for the payment of the price of the land, B may set-off the price of the construction.
+The obligation of B to pay A AUS\$ 25,000 is totally discharged, but A remains obligor to B for AUS\$ 25,000.

-To be allowed to set-off its one's obligation against the obligation of the other party some conditions are required to be satisfied.
+To be allowed to set-off its own obligation against the obligation of the other party some conditions are required to be satisfied.